 Molly Burke has always had a dream.
 A dream that some people said she would never achieve because she’s blind.
 All Molly wanted was to swim in a mermaid tail for even a moment.
-So Fin Fun and Mermaid Flower made that dream a reality.
+So Fin Fun and Mermaid Flower made that dream a reality with a mermaid class.

 At the young age of four, Molly Burke’s life took a dark turn.
 She was diagnosed with a rare retinal disease called Retinitis Pigmentosa causing a rapid loss of vision.
 Despite the obvious setbacks that would surface, Molly focused her efforts on the brighter parts of life.
 She’s become a YouTube and motivational “superstar,” and the lives she has touched are countless.

 Unfortunately, not everyone can see just how capable she is.
 When she tried to sign up for a mermaid class, she was turned away.
 Society kept telling her that she couldn’t do it.
 That if she couldn’t see, she couldn’t be a mermaid.

 Fortunately for her, Fin Fun believes everyone deserves to dream—even the blind.

 When the staff at Fin Fun got word of her heartbreaking decline, they weren’t about to let her dreams fade away.
 They put Molly in touch with Kim Turcotte (aka Mermaid Flower), a professional mermaid with HB Mermaids and a Mermaid U affiliate.
 Kim immediately embraced Molly’s situation and the two became instant friends.

 “I first heard about Molly from Fin Fun and watched her video about being declined to swim.
 The video was heartbreaking for me to watch,” Kim recalled.
 “I continued watching her YouTube videos reflecting her swimming capability in her make-shift monofin and I felt 100% confident that we could get Molly swimming in a Fin Fun tail quickly!”